LuccaPassos/tamagotchi/README.md

 The first stage happens when the health between 40 and 10.
 At this stage it's crying a lot and it is very difficult to interact with it.
 Its time is near.

 ### Stage 4
-If the health drops below 10, the tamagotchicro:bit dies, and its age is shown.
+If the health drops below 10, the tamagotchicro:bit dies, and its age is shown in milliseconds.